ROOTS Week 2018. Photo by Melisa Cardona.

 - And more!
 What creative form does your art-infused activism and activism-infused art come in?

-As part of our current strategic plan, created with member input, ROOTS seeks to support increased participation of youth, trans/two spirit/non-binary, Indigenous and Native American, Latinx, and disability communities in the South.
+As part of our current strategic plan, created with member input, ROOTS seeks to support increased participation of youth, TGNCNBI2-S (Transgender, Non-Conforming, Nonbinary, Intersex, and 2 Spirit), Indigenous and Native American, Latinx, and disability communities in the South.
 Preference will be given to proposals centered around and created by members of these communities.

-If you have a programming proposal, please fill out the following Proposal Form by Friday, February 28, 2020 at 5pm EST. ROOTS Week programming decisions will be finalized May 2020.
+If you have a programming proposal, please fill out the following Proposal Form by Tuesday, April 20, 2021

 Questions?
-Contact Wendy Shenefelt email@example.com or 404-577-1079.
+Contact indee mitchell, email@example.com.
 Thank you for your interest in this work – we look forward to hearing from you!